gnss-sdr/geniuss-place/_sp-blocks/01-global-parameters.md

 The location in the example refers to a latitude of 41.39º N and a longitude of 2.31º E.

 Please note that the parameter `AGNSS_gal_almanac_xml` accepts, in addition to the [own-defined XML format](https://github.com/gnss-sdr/gnss-sdr/blob/next/docs/xml-schemas/gal_almanac_map.xsd) for the Galileo almanac, the XML format published by European GNSS Service Centre and available [here](https://www.gsc-europa.eu/system-status/almanac-data).
-Just download the latest almanac XML file from there, and set in your configuration file:
+Just download the latest almanac XML file from there, and set the following parameters in your configuration file:

 ```ini
 GNSS-SDR.AGNSS_XML_enabled=true